Mary Grigoriadis

 Mary Grigoriadis (born 1942) is an American artist known for her paintings in the pattern and decoration movement.

 Biography

 Gigoriadis earned a bachelor's degree from Barnard College in 1963.
 In 1965 she received a Master of Fine Art degree from Columbia College, New York.
 She was a member of the Pattern and Decoration art movement and one of the four original founders of the first women's cooperative gallery in America, A.I.R (Artists In Residence) in 1972.
+Her daughter is the journalist Vanessa Grigoriadis.
+Her personal website is found under her name, MaryGrigoriadis.com.

 Her work is included in the collections of the Whitney Museum of American Art, the Smithsonian American Art Museum, and the National Museum of Women in the Arts.